undergrad-partner-school

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 297 students overall (including freshmen) at Loyola University New Orleans in 2024.
-Institutional help in the form of non-need-based scholarships or grants was given to 81 full-time freshmen.
-The total amount of institutional scholarships and awards that were not based on financial need was $16,504,728.
+Institutional non-need-based scholarships or grants were given to 250 students overall (including freshmen) at Loyola University New Orleans in 2025.
+Institutional grants or scholarships that are not based on financial need were given to 65 full-time freshman.
+The total amount of non-need-based institutional scholarships/grants was $16,504,728.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $168,891 USD.

 Majors